-- 4.A.1 4.F.1: Land use remaining as such (e.g. 4.A.1 Forest Land remaining Forest Land) - 4.A.2 4.F.2: Land converted to another specific land use under 4A to 4F (e.g. 4.A.2 Land converted to Forest Land).
+4.A.1 - 4.F.1: Land use remaining as such (e.g. 4.A.1 - Forest Land remaining Forest Land) 4.A.2 - 4.F.2: Land converted to another specific land use under 4A to 4F (e.g. 4.A.2 Land converted to Forest Land).

 The Dutch methodology includes and reports on the entire terrestrial surface area of the Netherlands in a so-called wall-to-wall approach.
 The national system is based on activity data from land use and land use change matrices for the period 1990-2004, 2004-2009 and 2009-2013.
 These matrices are based on topographic maps (see De Groot et al. (2005) for a motivation of using topographic maps as basis for our land use calculations).
-The maps dated at 1 January 1990, 2004, 2009 and 2013 are gridded in a harmonised way and an overlay produced all land use transitions within these periods (Kramer et al. 2009; Van den Wyngaert et al. 2012).
-An overlay between the four land use maps with the organic soil map (Kuikman et al. 2005) allowed estimating the areas of organic soils for reporting categories Forest Land [4A], Cropland [4B] and Grassland [4C].
-New land use maps will be compiled on a regular basis (eg. every 4 years) and then will be used to derive new land use matrices.
+The maps dated at 1 January 1990, 2004, 2009 and 2013 are gridded in a harmonised way and an overlay produced all land use transitions within these periods (Kramer et al., 2009; Van den Wyngaert et al., 2012).
+An overlay between the four land use maps with the organic soil map (Kuikman et al., 2005) allowed estimating the areas of organic soils for reporting categories Forest Land [4A], Cropland [4B] and Grassland [4C].
+New land use maps will be compiled on a regular basis (e.g. every 4 years) and then will be used to derive new land use matrices.

 The report contains the definitions of land use categories and the allocation of land areas to land use categories (and changes between land use categories) based on the land use database for 1990, 2004, 2009 and 2013.
-This report also contains information for estimating data for CRF Tables 4(I)-4(V)
+This report also contains information for estimating data for CRF Tables 4(I)-4(V).

-The carbon balance for living and dead biomass in Forest Land remaining Forest Land is based on National Forest Inventory (NFI) data and calculated using a bookkeeping model (Nabuurs et al. 2005).
+The carbon balance for living and dead biomass in Forest Land remaining Forest Land is based on National Forest Inventory (NFI) data and calculated using a bookkeeping model (Nabuurs et al., 2005).
 NFI plot data are available from three inventories: the HOSP dataset (1988-1992, 3448 plots; Schoonderwoerd and Daamen 1999) the MFV dataset (2001-2005; 3622 plots; Dirkse et al. 2007) and the 6th Netherlands Forest Inventory (NBI6; 2012-2013; 3190 plots; Schelhaas et al. 2014).
 The accumulation of carbon in dead wood is based on measured values in the first two inventories, combined with some general parameters.
 Carbon stored in litter is estimated from a combination of national data sets (see Chapter 4).

-The carbon balance for areas changing from Forest Land to other land use categories is based on the mean national stocks as calculated from the NFI data for biomass and the combined data sets for forest litter.
-The carbon balance for areas changing to Forest Land is based on national mean growth rates for young forests derived from the NFI data (Chapter 4).
+The carbon balance for areas changing from Forest Land to other land use categories is based on the mean national stocks as calculated from the NFI data for biomass and combined data sets for forest litter.
+On Forest land converted to Trees Outside Forest (TOF) it is assumed that the woody cover is continued, but do involve a loss of dead wood and litter (Chapter 6).

 Cropland in the Netherlands mainly consists of annual crops.
-Therefore, consistent with the IPCC 2006 quidelines, no nett accumulation of carbon in living biomass is estimated for Cropland remaining Cropland.
-For carbon stock changes in living biomass in Grassland remaining Grassland the Netherlands applies the Tier 1 method assuming there is no change in carbon stocks (IPCC 2006).
+Therefore, consistent with the IPCC 2006 guidelines, no nett accumulation of carbon in living biomass is estimated for Cropland remaining Cropland.

+For carbon stock changes in living biomass in Grassland remaining Grassland that is outside the TOF category, the Netherlands applies the Tier 1 method assuming there is no change in carbon stocks (IPCC 2006b).
+However, changes in the relative contribution of Orchards to the Grassland area will change average carbon stocks on Grasslands outside TOF.
+Carbon stock changes in living biomass for the TOF category under Grassland will be the same as for Forests.